groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/cad.md

 ## Convert to another CAD format

 On the other hand, converting your CAD files to another CAD format is also quite simple and natural.
-The following code sample demonstrates how to convert DWG document to STL in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).
+The following code sample demonstrates how to convert a DWG document to STL in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp
 // Load the source DWG file